Msprg/control_RCR-DP3-3711-A-IP20-FR-3726/README.md

 You can "install" this onto your Pi with just cloning this repository, and adding executable property to the files.

-Here are the commands for the "lazy quick install":
+Here are the commands for the "lazy quick install" (just copy & paste into the terminal) :

 ```
 cd ~